paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 Amendment by Pub.
 L. 104–295 applicable as of Dec.
 8, 1993, see section 3(b) of Pub.
 L. 104–295, set out as a note under [section 1321 of this title](./chapter-004-tariff-act-of-1930.md#section-1321).

 #### Effective Date of 1993 Amendment
 Amendment by section 205(b) of Pub.
-L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
-1, 1994], see section 213(b) of Pub.
-L. 103–182, set out as an Effective Date note under [section 3331 of this title](./chapter-021-north-american-free-trade.md#section-3331).
+L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States (Jan.
+1, 1994), see section 213(b) of Pub.
+L. 103–182, formerly set out as an Effective Date note under former [section 3331 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3331&num=0&edition=prelim).

 #### Effective Date of 1970 Amendment
 For effective date of amendment by Pub.
 L. 91–271, see section 203 of Pub.
 L. 91–271, set out as a note under [section 1500 of this title](./chapter-004-tariff-act-of-1930.md#section-1500).